 On November 24, 2016 the Government of Alberta reached settlement agreements with the PPA Buyers of the Sundance A, Sundance B, Sundance C, and Sheerness PPAs.
 As a result of these settlement agreements, the Balancing Pool has assumed the role and responsibilities of PPA Buyer under the PPAs in accordance with the Electric Utilities Act.

 On July 4, 2017 the Balancing Pool initiated a consultation process with representatives of consumers regarding the reasonableness of terminating the Sundance A, Sundance B and Sundance C PPAs.
+The Balancing Pool collected written feedback from all participants in this consultation process and this feedback can be found here.

 Section 15.2 is in reference to termination due to unit destruction.